erkyrath/inform6lib/readme.txt

 - Define the constant SKIP_MAGIC_ARTICLES to suppress Inform's auto-detection of whether "a" or "an" is appropriate for object names.
-This makes the game run very slightly faster, but you must then define an "article" property for each object that begin with a vowel.
+This makes the game run very slightly faster, but you must then define an "article" property for each object that begins with a vowel.
 - Define the constant INTERRUPT_MULTI_ACTION to permit interrupting multiple-object actions (such as "get all").
 Set the global multiflag